9 Best Taco Spots In Vancouver You Must Visit in 2021

 We’ve yet to come across a serious foodie who doesn’t like Mexican food, so here are nine of the best taco places in Vancouver.

-La Taqueria have mastered the art of meat tacos – try the Asada, Pastor, or Mole, and they also make an amazing guacamole.
+La Taqueria has mastered the art of meat tacos – try the Asada, Pastor, or Mole, and they also make an amazing guacamole.
 The already mouth-watering flavours can be enhanced by the variety of self-serve salsas.
 Opt for the habanero for a good kick.

 Pro tip: Don’t be put off by the waiting line at peak times, it moves quite fast and is a testament to the amazing food quality.
 You’ll get your tacos in no time.

 When they say RMF (Real Mexican Flavours), Maizal mean it.
 While the restaurant offers a more simple and casual setting, our stop at Maizal on our food series discovered the effort they go to bring that authentic experience to their customers.

 Their fresh, made from scratch corn tortillas are the perfect texture for any tacos on the menu, and you should definitely complement your meal with some legit horchata and nachos.
 The bowl is huge and very tasty.